So… Should You Desex Your Cat?

 For some pet parents, keeping their cat intact is the right choice.
 For example, if you can keep your cat apart from other cats when they’re on heat.
 Every time.
 This of course takes time and determination.

 Spay and neuter – how is it done?

-For boy and girl cats, the procedure is slightly different.
+For boys and girls, the procedure for desexing cats is slightly different.

 Spay and neuter aftercare

 In most cases, your cat will be able to come home on the day of the surgery.
 It’s a good idea to give the vet a call before pick-up.
 Sometimes kitty needs an overnight stay.